 However, one pesky symptom that stays ever present seems to be sleep problems.
 Insomnia is one of the most common, and persistent, symptoms of withdrawal.
-Between one to three-quarters of people in detox experience insomnia.

 Insomnia is challenging enough to deal with when you’re not in detox.
 As we noted above, it’s so challenging that it’s what drives many people to sedative drugs and alcohol in the first place.
 When you’re in withdrawal, however, you’re experiencing a variety of uncomfortable symptoms, sensations, and feelings that you haven’t encountered before – and you’re having to face them without the crutch that got you by before.

 Many of the drugs we described above, such as cocaine, ecstasy, opioids, and amphetamines, upset your brain’s dopamine production.
 During your addiction, your brain became used to a new level of “normal” – which relied on those drugs to help you deal with pain and stay balanced emotionally.
 During the first few weeks of withdrawal, your brain slowly stabilizes back to normal dopamine production.
 While that’s happening, however, physical pain and negative emotions like stress and anxiety are much harder to bear.

 It’s not just physical, either.
 People who drank or smoked marijuana before bed trained their mind to recognize those activities to precursors to sleep.
 Without them, your brain is suddenly left wondering when it’s time to go to bed.

 Meanwhile, you’re running on less or poor quality sleep thanks to your detox-induced insomnia.
 This causes sleep deprivation that further reduces your tolerance for pain, and makes you quick to lash out at others or get irritable.